MIF++ is the cross-departmental network of MIF collaborators at the University of Liverpool

 Style of network seminars and who is welcome to participate and contribute

-- An initial presentation should be self-contained and understandable to non-experts, aimed at first year undergraduates.
+- An initial presentation could be self-contained and understandable to non-experts, aimed at first year undergraduates.

-- A chemist (in a broad sense including chemical engineering and physical chemistry) could first explain basic concepts and then introduce a real problem, where computational methods can potentially help, and describe the state-of-the-art.
+- An applied expert (in a broad sense including chemistry, physics and structural biology) could explain the basic concepts and clearly state a real problem, where computational methods can potentially help, and describe the state-of-the-art.

-- A computational expert (computer science, mathematics, electrical engineering) could similarly start from basic concepts and explain their methods on toy examples, also describe types of real data that can be processed by their methods.
+- A computational expert (in computer science, mathematics, electrical engineering) could start from the basic concepts and explain their approach on examples, and describe real data that their on which methods guarantee correct results.

-- Since September 2021 our group presents advances in the emerging area of Periodic Geometry every month on average.
+- Since September 2021 our group presents regular advances in a new research area of Geometric Data Science.

 Back to Top of this page | Back to Home page